 - Discover the dissatisfiers with your firm and with their other vendors, so that you can address value gaps and eliminate what they don’t love and build customer satisfaction and value.

-- Gain true insight into customer needs (even if they’re not sure themselves and no, not by asking “what do you need”?), and how you can uniquely use the skills and talents in your organization to deliver – not just today, but in the future, not just for them, but in new markets and with new customers with a new and improved customer acquisition strategy.
+- Gain true insight into customer needs (even if they’re not sure themselves and no, not by asking “what do you need”?), so that you can uniquely use the skills and talents in your organization to deliver even better solutions to those needs – not just today, but in the future, not just for them, but in new markets and with new customers.

-- Know where you’re leaving business on the table, that is impacting customer loyalty and retention, and understand how to serve them better.
+- Know where you’re leaving business on the table to the detriment of customer loyalty and retention, and understand how to recapture lost business opportunities.

 - Understand willingness-to-pay, so that you can price for all the value you create and experience all the benefit of customer retention in a way that has them thanking you for a job well done.

 On the surface, this probably sounds like its “all about you” rather than the voice of the customer, and that’s a common mistake with do-it-yourself approaches to Value Creation Conversations.
-Instead, the questions you need to ask are actually all about them and how to serve them better, yet they surface all the growth opportunities you could ever want.
+I’ve heard some really bad role-plays over the years!
+Instead, the questions you need to ask are actually all about them, yet they surface all the growth opportunities you could ever want.

 The most important part of the art of VCCs when it comes to client retention is listening.
-With the right questions, it’s an opportunity to access your customers’ emotional decision-making influences and understand how to get beyond logic and trigger deeper needs and desires.
+With the right questions, it’s an opportunity to access your customers’ emotional decision-making influences as well as their logical ones, and finally understand how to get beyond logic and trigger deeper needs and desires.
 Their feedback is going to shape your business and improve your profitability, as you simultaneously learn how to serve them better and improve their bottom line.
+Win-win!